satijalab/azimuth/README.md

 [![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://github.com/mojaveazure/seurat-mapper)
 <!-- badges: end -->

-What the package does (one paragraph).

-This is the source code for a Shiny app demonstrating the query-reference mapping algorithm available in Seurat 4.
+SeuratMapper is a Shiny app demonstrating a query-reference mapping algorithm for single-cell data.
+The reference data accompanying the app and the algorithms used are described [in our publication](Seurat%204%20biorxiv%20link).

 We have made an instance of the app available for public use, [available here](app%20landing%20page%20on%20lab%20website).